ExabeamLabs/new-scale-content-hub/Automation/readme.md

 ## Licence

-MIT — use freely, adapt as needed, credit appreciated but not required.
+MIT — adapt as needed, credit appreciated but not required.